'Recycle Everywhere' beverage container stats dropped from consultant report, citing lack of transparency | CBC News

 "I would say for the most part, they are not willing to disclose a lot of the key figures sort of under the veil of 'proprietary data,'" said Morawski.

-Calvin Lakhan, a post-doctoral researcher in waste management at York University in Toronto, reviewed the CBCRA's reporting and agrees too little information is known to verify the claims.
+Calvin Lakhan, a post-doctoral researcher in waste management at York University in Toronto, reviewed the beverage container recycling association's reporting and agrees too little information is known to verify the claims.

 Whiteshell gets green with blue bags: Cottagers line up for recycling containers

-"Depending on the different variables that you use, you can arrive at very different numbers which once again points to the summit of skepticism surrounding the results," says Lakhan.
+"Depending on the different variables that you use, you can arrive at very different numbers, which once again points to the summit of skepticism surrounding the results," Lakhan said.

 "There hasn't been a lot of internal pressure from within Manitoba to question those numbers.
-In a lot of instances it's actually championed — 'hey we're doing so much better than Ontario ... our recovery rates are 70 per cent while yours are languishing in the 40s' ...
-The question is: is that 70 per cent really accurate?" he says.
+In a lot of instances, it's actually championed — 'Hey, we're doing so much better than Ontario.… Our recovery rates are 70 per cent while yours are languishing in the …40s.'
+The question is: is that 70 per cent really accurate?"

-CBC News requested detailed audit figures by material type from the CBCRA, but have not received confirmation if the information would be made available at press time.
+CBC News requested detailed audit figures by material type from the beverage container recycling association, but has not received confirmation whether the information would be made available.

 Methodology is sound: CBCRA

-"We spent quite some time, walking through the methodology and providing that to them, we actually provide the same level of information and data that other jurisdictions across Canada do," said the executive director for the CBCRA, Ken Friesen.
+"We spent quite some time walking through the methodology and providing that to them.
+We actually provide the same level of information and data that other jurisdictions across Canada do," said Ken Friesen, the executive director for the CBCRA.

-Friesen also says each year Pricewaterhouse Coopers is tasked with reviewing and signing off on their work.
+Pricewaterhouse Coopers is tasked with reviewing and signing off on their work each year, he said.

 "They check calculations, were involved in the review of the methodology in its early stages and critiqued it with corresponding amendments made.
 Their role continues to be to examine the data and ensure the methodology has been followed each year," he said.

-In a written statement, the Manitoba's Sustainable Development department did not express concern over the omission of Manitoba data since the results were verified by an auditor.
+In a written statement, Manitoba Sustainable Development did not express concern about the omission of Manitoba data since the results were verified by an auditor.

-The CBCRA says their 2017 performance numbers will be released in the coming weeks.
+The Canadian Beverage Container Recycling Container Association's 2017 performance numbers will be released in the coming weeks.